 When reading about the famous deeds of great Viking warriors, often not much attention is given to the moments of failure.
-Not much is written about where and when they died.
+Not much is written about where and when the glorious men, and women, died.
 As it turns out, the coast of Frisia is one big Viking graveyard.
 It is here, in the (still) smelly blue mud, where legendary Viking heroes got ahead of themselves, died by the sackful, and paid the ultimate price to secure a ticket to Walhalla.

 First of all we should mention the Battle of Norditi in the year 884.
-A battle also known in German language as the Normannenslacht ‘Norsemen slaughter’ or as the Battle at Hilgenriederbucht ‘Bay of Hilgenried’.
-This battle took place at the Wadden Sea coast near the current town of Norden in region Ostfriesland, East Frisia, in what is now Germany.
-The battle is documented in the Annales Fuldenses, written in the late ninth century, and in the Gesta Hammaburgenis ecclesiae pontifium, written around 1075.
-In this battle more than a staggering ten-thousand Vikings were slaughtered by the Frisians.
-Yes, they did so with some divine help of Bishop Rimbert of Bremen.
-The Wadden Sea must have looked like the yearly festival of Grindadráp ‘pilot whale murder’ on the Faroes.
-Read our blog post A Theelacht.
-What a great idea! to learn more about this battle, and what it brought the Frisians afterward.
+A battle also known in German language as the Normannenslacht ‘Norsemen slaughter’, or as the Battle at Hilgenriederbucht ‘Hilgenried bay’.
+This battle took place on the coast of the Wadden Sea near the current town of Norden in region Ostfriesland, East Frisia, in what is now north Germany.
+The battle is documented in the Annales Fuldenses written in the late ninth century, and also in the Gesta Hammaburgenis ecclesiae pontifium, written around 1075.
+In this legendary battle more than a staggering 10,000 Vikings were slaughtered by the Frisians.
+Yes, they did so with some divine help initiated by Bishop Rimbert of Bremen.
+The Wadden Sea must have looked like the yearly festival of Grindadráp ‘pilot whale murder’ on the Faroes after the battle.
+Read our post A Theelacht.
+What a great idea! to learn more about this bloody battle, and also what it brought the Frisians afterward.

-Besides armies being slaughtered in Frisia, also three very famous warlords bit the salty mud.
-Including two of the five sons of Ragnar Lothbrok.
-Might come as shock for those who watched the series Vikings of Michael Hirst.
+Besides Viking armies being slaughtered in and/or driven out from Frisia, also three very famous warlords bit the salty mud.
+Including two of the five sons of Ragnar Lothbrok, also written as Lodbrok.
+Might come as a shock for those who watch(ed) the series Vikings of Michael Hirst, and it paints a different view on the movie The Northman of Robert Eggers too.

-Other names of Rodulf are Rudolf, Rodolph, Rodolb, Rothlaib, Hróðulfr and Hrólfr.
+Other (international) spellings of Rodulf are: Rudolf, Rodolph, Rodolb, Rothlaib, Hróðulfr and Hrólfr.

 Rodulf was a cousin of the Frisia-based duke annex warlord Rorik of Dorestad, and son of Harald the Younger.
 Rodulf was a great warlord who raided the British Isles, West Francia and East Francia.
-After doing some serious raiding in Ireland he pops up at the River Rhine area in the year 863, where his uncle held control over the emporium of Dorestat, present-day Wijk bij Duurstede, in West Frisia.
+After doing some serious raiding in Ireland too, he pops up at the river Rhine area in the year 863 where his uncle held control over West Frisia, including the emporium of Dorestat, the present-day town of Wijk bij Duurstede in the Netherlands.

-Rodulf died in the district Ostrachia or Ostergau of Frisia, what is today region Oostergo in province Friesland, the Netherlands in the year 873.
+Rodulf died in the pagus ‘district’ Ostrachia or Ostergau of Frisia, what is today region Oostergo in province Friesland, the Netherlands in the year 873.
 The location Oostergo is the same area where the Anglo-Saxon archbishop Saint Boniface with his small army was slain with an axe by the heathen Frisians in 754.
 Oostergo: you can think of more welcoming places in the world.
-Warlord Rodulf was killed together with five-hundred of his men.
-Not as much as in the Battle of Norditi mentioned above, but still a reasonable score.
+Warlord Rodulf was killed together with 500 of his men.
+Not as much as in the Battle of Norditi mentioned above, but still an acceptable and reasonable score.
 All this according to the Annales Xantenses, written in the late ninth century.

 Ac non post multum temporis Ruodoldus nepos predicti tiranni, qui transmarinas regiones plurimas regnumque Francorum undique atque Galliam horribiliter et pene totam Fresiam vastavit.
 In eadem regione, in pago Ostrachia ab eadem gente cum quingentis viris agiliter interfectus est et, quamvis baptizatus esset, caninam vitam digna morte finivit.Annales Xantenses

-And not long after Rodulf, cousin of the aforementioned tiran, who had plundered many lands overseas of the empire of Francia, and in a horrible way had plundered Gaul and most of Frisia.
-In that same area in the district Oostergo, he and five hundred of his men have been courageously killed by the same people, and even though he was baptized, he ended his dog’s life with a fitting death.
+And not long after Rodulf, cousin of the aforementioned tyrant, who had plundered many lands overseas of the empire of Francia, and in a horrible way had plundered Gaul and most of Frisia.
+In that same area in the district Oostergo, he and 500 of his men have been courageously killed by the same people, and even though he was baptized, he ended his dog’s life with a fitting death.

-There is an competing account, whereby Rodulf is killed together with eight-hundred men instead of five-hundred.
-It also takes place in region Oostergo, called countship Albdagi.
+There is a competing account, whereby Rodulf is killed together with 800 men instead of 500.
+It also takes place in region Oostergo, then called countship Albdagi.
 Rodulf wanted the Frisians to pay tribute.
-When they refused, Rodulf carried out an attack but was killed immediately together with eight-hundred of his men.
-This despite the fact the Frisians were in smaller numbers.
-The remaining group of Viking warriors fled into a building because they could not reach their ships to flee.
+When they refused, Rodulf carried out an attack but was killed immediately together with 800 of his men.
+This, despite the fact the Frisians were in smaller numbers.
+The remaining group of Viking warriors fled into a building because they could not reach their longships to flee.
 The Frisians besieged the building.
-It was a Norseman living among the Frisians for a long time already, who advised to let the Vikings leave and let them vow never to return to Frisia, instead of starting another battle.
-Furthermore, he advised that the Vikings had to pay compensation for their raid and ill-mannered behavior.
-To make sure they would, the Frisians took several hostages.
-The Vikings departed with great shame and loss and, indeed, later after they had returned to their homelands, they paid the silver.
-The hostages were released.
-This is the account in the Annales Fuldenses, written late ninth century.
+It was, interestingly, a Norseman living among the Frisians for a long time already, who advised to let the Vikings leave and let them vow never to return to Frisia, instead of starting another battle.
+Furthermore, the immigrant Norseman advised that the Vikings had to pay compensation for their raid and ill-mannered behavior.
+To make sure they would pay, the Frisians took several hostages.
+The Vikings departed with great shame and loss and, indeed, later after they had returned to their homelands, they paid the silver to ransom the hostages.
+This is the account of the Annales Fuldenses, written in the late ninth century.

-Other names of Sigurd are Sigurðr ormr í auga, Sigurdr, Siegfried or Sigfred.
+Other (international) spellings of Sigurd are: Sigurðr ormr í auga, Sigurdr, Siegfried, Sigfrey, or Sigfred.
 In the series Vikings it was the Swedish actor David Lindström who played the character of Sigurd.

 Sigefridus vero cum suis verno finiente in Sequanam rediit agens solita et circa autumni tempora Frexiam petiit, ibique interfectus est.Annales Vedastini